-Monocytes: These white blood cells, which are related to granulocytes, also are important in protecting the body against bacteria.
+Monocytes: These white blood cells, which are related to granulocytes, also help protect the body against bacteria.
 They start in the bone marrow as blood-forming monoblasts and develop into mature monocytes.
 After circulating in the bloodstream for about a day, monocytes enter body tissues to become macrophages, which can destroy some germs by surrounding and digesting them.
-Macrophages also help lymphocytes recognize germs and start making antibodies to fight them.
+Macrophages also help lymphocytes recognize germs and make antibodies to fight them.

-Any of the blood-forming or lymphoid cells from bone marrow can turn into a leukemia cell.
-Once this change takes place, the leukemia cells fail to go through their normal process of maturing.
-Leukemia cells may reproduce quickly, but in most cases the problem is that they don’t die when they should.
+Any of the blood-forming myeloid or lymphoid cells from bone marrow can turn into a leukemia cell.
+Once this change takes place, the leukemia cells no longer mature in a normal way.
+Leukemia cells often reproduce quickly, but in most cases the problem is that they don’t die when they should.
 They survive and build up in the bone marrow.
-Over time, these cells spill into the bloodstream and spread to other organs, where they can keep other cells in the body from functioning normally.
+Over time, these cells spill into the bloodstream and spread to other organs, where they can keep other cells in the body from doing their jobs.

 Types of leukemia

 Not all leukemias are the same.
 There are 4 main types of leukemia.
 Knowing the specific type helps doctors better predict each patient’s prognosis (outlook) and select the best treatment.

 Acute leukemia versus chronic leukemia

 The first factor in classifying a patient’s leukemia is whether most of the abnormal cells look like normal white blood cells (mature) or look more like stem cells (immature).

 In acute leukemia, the leukemia cells are early, immature blood cells (called blasts).
 These leukemias are fast growing because normal blast cells divide quickly.
 But the leukemia cells don’t divide any more often than normal blast cells do.
 They just don’t stop dividing when normal blast cells would.
 Without treatment, most patients with acute leukemia would live only a few months.
 Some types of acute leukemia respond well to treatment, and many patients can be cured.
 Other types of acute leukemia have a less favorable outlook.